Actor-Relational Database Systems: A Manifesto

-A worker runs interactions consisting of (1) \texttt{add\_items} and on its successful commit (2) \texttt{checkout}.
+\begin{sloppypar} \minisec{Methodology}~A worker runs interactions consisting of (1) \texttt{add\_items}, and on its successful commit, (2) \texttt{checkout}.
 We measure the average latency and throughput of the entire interaction using an epoch-based measurement strategy~\cite{DBLP:journals/pvldb/DifallahPCC13}.
-Each epoch consists of 2~sec, and we report averages and standard deviations of successful interactions over 20 epochs.
+Each epoch consists of two~seconds, and we report averages and standard deviations of successful interactions over 20 epochs.
 Workers choose customer IDs from a uniform distribution.
-The items and store sections in orders are also chosen from a uniform distribution for a configurable number of store sections and items per store section in the order.
+The items and store sections in orders are also chosen from a uniform distribution for a configurable number of store sections and items per store section in the order. \end{sloppypar}